WolframResearch/FEMAddOns/Readme.md

     PacletUninstall["FEMAddOns"]

+To make use of the documentation it may be necessary to restart.

 ### Using FEMAddOns

 To access the documentation, open the notebook interface help viewer, and search for FEMAddOns.
 The first hit will be a summary page enumerating the most commonly used functions in FEMAddOns.